European Dialogue on Internet Governance: Relationship to other Internet Governance Institutions

 EuroDIG was established, with support from the Council of Europe, Swiss OFCOM and other stakeholders, following the commissioning of the Internet Governance Forum (IGF) by the Secretary General of the United Nations in 2006.
 Its debates and messages are fed into the global forum.
 Similar to the IGF, EuroDIG has no executive capacity and exists only as a place for discussion.

 However, EuroDIG has access to important decision makers in internet policy in Europe, including the Council of Europe, the European Commission (through DG-Connect), ICANN, and members of the European Parliament.
 By organising EuroDIG in another European country every year the forum built relations with local authorities and governments across Europe as well as various European-wide bodies dealing with internet government issues.

-Moreover, EuroDIG supported the creation of SEEDIG ("South Easters European Dialogue on Internet Governance") which is a sub-regional IGF founded in 2015.
+Moreover, EuroDIG supported the creation of SEEDIG ("South Eastern European Dialogue on Internet Governance") which is a sub-regional IGF founded in 2015.
 EuroDIG offered to host the first meeting as a pre-event to EuroDIG in Sofia so that SEEDIG could build relationships between their community and key partners across Europe.